jakec0lli3r/ExampleLoader/README.md

 6. Make sure all files in the **Content** folder are set to *"Copy always"*.
 7. Also make sure you are building in x64 or x86.
 Im fairly sure CefSharp does support AnyCPU, but it will require some additional configuration.

+## Todo

+Not going to guarantee any of these will be added soon.
+You could also use this as a todo list for yourself, as it does list some pretty important stuff.

+ - Password hashing
+ - End-to-end API encryption
+ - Registration API
+ - Proper subscription system

 ## Credits
  - [CefSharp](https://github.com/cefsharp/CefSharp)